RichardCravenFoundation/richardcravenfoundation.org/README.md

 # richardcravenfoundation.org
-The official website for The Richard Craven Foundation
+The Official website for The Richard Craven Foundation